J. J. Dielman

-Jeffrey Joseph "J. J." Dielman (born December 16, 1993) is a former American football guard.
-He played college football at Utah, and was drafted by the Cincinnati Bengals in the fifth round of the 2017 NFL Draft.
+Jeffery Joseph Dielman (born December 16, 1993) is an American former professional football guard.
+He played college football at Utah, and was selected by the Cincinnati Bengals in the fifth round of the 2017 NFL draft.

-High school career
+Early life

 Dielman played for Desert Vista High School in Arizona, and was named First-team all-state, as well as all-section III South and all-city.
 Desert Vista High was the 2011 Arizona D1 state champion.
 He was a team captain for his high school football team.